niknik3610/IoT_Platform/README.md

 - Easy access to all internal systems
 - An easy way to setup new custom devices

-Please view the introduction (needs hyperlink) and example device (needs hyperlink) to get started
+Please view the *building and running* section and [example device](https://github.com/niknik3610/Example-Iot-Device) to get started

 ## Building and Running
 - The Rust compiler will be required to build and run the server.
 This should be installed using [Rustup](https://rustup.rs/).